a2stuff/a2d/src/toolkits/IconTK.md

 This was written specifically for DeskTop (unlike the [MouseGraphics ToolKit](MGTK.md)), but is isolated from the rest of the application logic, depending only on MGTK.

-* An internal table of icon number &rarr; IconEntry is maintained.
-* An internal list of highlighted (selected) icons is maintained.
-* Window-centric calls assume a GrafPort for the window is already the current GrafPort.

 Definitions are in `icontk.inc`.

-Client code must define `IconTKEntry` (referencing the instance's `icon_toolkit::IconTKEntry`) and can then use the `ITK_CALL` macro, with the typical call number / parameter address supplied.
+Client code must define `ITKEntry` (referencing the instance's `icon_toolkit::ITKEntry`) and can then use the `ITK_CALL` macro, with the typical call number / parameter address supplied.
 The code must be instantiated in the same memory bank as MGTK so it can make calls and reference resources directly.

 The zero page addresses $06..$09 are preserved across calls.